nordic-institute/X-Road/ansible/TESTCA.md

 ## 7. Signing certificates

+NOTE: The test CA setup only accepts DER as input format.

 To sign a CSR, you have two options:

 ### 7.1.
 Use command `sign` on a file